Everything you need to know...

 We have good links with local professional and voluntary groups with large property portfolios.
 They provide various building stock for case studies and project work, which centre on actual buildings with real clients.
 We also own a Georgian terraced house which had been adapted to an interactive teaching space.
 You will inspect under utilised University building assets so that the amount of site based work is maximised.

 There is a UK residential field trip in the first semester of the first year that promotes the course identity.
 You will also visit other UK cities such as Edinburgh, and attend a project-based visit to a major European city (recent students went to Lisbon in Portugal).
 There is a residential field trip in the first semester of the first year that allows you to nurture and develop the course identity.
 Additional costs may apply.
-There are opportunities to study abroad with the possibility of funding through the Erasmus programme (subject to the UK’s continued participation in the Erasmus programme following the Brexit transition period).
+There are opportunities to study abroad with the possibility of funding through the Erasmus+ programme (until 2023) or the Turing Scheme.

 This course prepares you for a career in